 “Australia has committed to prevent further extinction of known threatened species and improve their conservation status by 2020.
 Yet, with limited funding committed to conservation, we need better methods to efficiently prioritize the investment of resources.”

 The study’s senior author, UQ and the Nature Conservancy’s Professor Hugh Possingham said in a time of crisis, smart decision-making was essential.

-“With a species extinction crisis, looming international deadlines and limited conservation funding globally, we need better methods to efficiently prioritize investment of resources in species recovery.”
+“With a species extinction crisis, looming international deadlines, and limited conservation funding globally, we need better methods to efficiently prioritize the investment of resources in species recovery.”